LairesPereira/sortingAlgorithms/README.md

 # Sorting Algorithms Study

-This project cover sorting algorithms and its complexities.
+This project covers sorting algorithms and its complexities.
 Just for fun!